How to Define and Implement an Employee Wellbeing Strategy

 A good employer knows that loyalty goes both ways: if you want your employees to stay loyal to your company, you need to let them feel secure with their job.
 Employees will start looking for a new job when they feel underappreciated, undervalued, and replaceable.

 Businesses need to create regular advancement opportunities for good workers to secure their own marketability and build their skill set.
-Businesses should also set clear career paths, so workers feel that they’re valuable assets to the company and not just tools that can be replaced with time.
+Businesses should also set clear career paths to empower employees, helping them feel like valuable assets to the company and not just tools that can be replaced with time.

 The social wellbeing of employees continues to plummet as more and more companies transition to remote work.
 Because of this, businesses should think about creating an atmosphere of continued collaboration to increase social engagement at work.